A Definitive Guide to Buying a Manufactured Home That You Will Love

 Where Will You Live When You Find the Right Mobile Home?

 When you’re buying a new manufactured home, you want to buy from a plant that is close to your destination — typically within 100 miles.
 This will keep transportation costs down.
-A short commute also will reduce the likelihood of wall damage during transportation, for instance.
-Additionally, a shorter haul with your new home also will take less time for you to be relaxing and enjoying your new digs!
+Additionally, a shorter haul with your new home also will take less time for you to relax and enjoy your new digs!

 On the other hand, if your interest lies in buying a used mobile home, consider where the home sits today and if you want to live where the home already resides.
 If you want to move an existing home, hire consultants to ensure the mobile home is safe to move.
 Additionally, transporting an existing home to a new location, if possible at all, likely will coast $5,000 or more.
 So, know where you want to be, and buy a home that’s close if not already in place.